MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## Addressing hardware offset in HoloLens 1 devices to ensure accurate placement of holograms for printed anchor alignment

-The angle of each HoloLens 1 PV camera (the camera placed above the nose bridge) can be slightly different across devices due to manufacturing idiosyncrasies.
+The angle of each [!include[pn-hololens](../includes/pn-hololens.md)] 1 PV camera (the camera placed above the nose bridge) can be slightly different across devices due to manufacturing idiosyncrasies.
 Since the PV camera is used to scan the printed marker, this means holograms can appear slightly misaligned when using the same guide and same printed marker on multiple devices.

-To fix this issue, the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens app provides the ability to manually adjust for this offset and save the settings to the device so that each user does not need to set the offset each time.
+To fix this issue, the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app provides the ability to manually adjust for this offset and save the settings to the device so that each user does not need to set the offset each time.
 We recommend that IT staff go through the following steps before provisioning devices to [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] authors or operators.
 This is a one-time setup and does not need to be repeated unless the app is uninstalled or a new operating system is installed.

 ### Step 1 – Set up printed anchor